uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0005-defense-evasion.md

 - [G0129] Mustang Panda: Mustang Panda has used junk code within their DLL files to hinder analysis.

 ### T1027.017 - Obfuscated Files or Information: SVG Smuggling

+Procedures:

+- Adversaries may smuggle data and files past content filters by hiding malicious payloads inside of seemingly benign SVG files.
+SVGs, or Scalable Vector Graphics, are vector-based image files constructed using XML.
+As such, they can legitimately include `` tags that enable adversaries to include malicious JavaScript payloads.
+However, SVGs may appear less suspicious to users than other types of executable files, as they are often treated as image files.
+SVG smuggling can take a number of forms.
+For example, threat actors may include content that: * Assembles malicious payloads * Downloads malicious payloads * Redirects users to malicious websites * Displays interactive content to users, such as fake login forms and download buttons.
+SVG Smuggling may be used in conjunction with HTML Smuggling where an SVG with a malicious payload is included inside an HTML file.
+SVGs may also be included in other types of documents, such as PDFs.

 ### T1036.001 - Masquerading: Invalid Code Signature